 - iAu99.5 physical product 12.5 kg gold ingot fineness 995.0

-In addition to the IB products international members/customers can trade 8 MB contracts – divided in 2 categories, 4 physical and 4 deferred products:
+In addition to the IB products international members/customers can trade 8 MB contracts – divided in 2 categories, 4 physical and 4 deferred products (although international members/customers cannot load-out these products from MB vaults):

 - Au100g physical product 100 gram gold bar fineness 999.9